XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Converted perturb_image tests to use Surupy for image comparison.

+* Added new ruff rules and updated pytest config.

 Documentation

 * Updated documentation format to have ``Quick Start``, ``Tutorial``, ``Explanation``, ``How-To``, and ``Reference``